Senate Republicans back Trump as impeachment trial nears

 “That ship has sailed,” he said.

-The Senate is set to launch the impeachment trial Tuesday to consider the charge that Trump’s fighting words to protesters at a Capitol rally as well as weeks of falsehoods about a stolen and rigged presidential election provoked a mob to storm the Capitol.
-Five people as a result of the melee, including a police officer.
+The Senate is set to launch the impeachment trial Tuesday to consider the charge that Trump’s fighting words to protesters at a Capitol rally as well as weeks of falsehoodsabout a stolen and rigged presidential election provoked a mob to storm the Capitol.
+Five people died as a result of the melee, including a police officer.

 Many senators including Senate Republican leader Mitch McConnell immediately denounced the violence and pointed a finger of blame at Trump.
 Following the riot, Wicker said Americans “will not stand for this kind of attack on the rule of law” and without naming names, said “we must prosecute” those who undermine democracy.